plantphys/gsti/README.md

 If you want to participate, please email us or submit an issue in this GitHub repository.
 We welcome raw A-Ci data, dark-adapted respiration data as well as other structural and chemical leaf traits in a free format, and of course leaf reflectance data (ideally full range from 500 nm to 2400 nm).
 An overview of the data curation workflow that we follow is presented here: [Curation workflow](https://github.com/TESTgroup-BNL/gsti/blob/main/Documentation/Overall_data_curation.pdf).
 It also details the data that is required to participate in the project.

 More details on the processing chain to import, homogenize, and produce a standardized database from multiple datasets are given in this guide: [Guide](https://github.com/plantphys/gsti/wiki/Dataset-creation-guide).
-The datasets raw data and the processes used to homogenize them are stored in individual folders [Datasets]([https://github.com/TESTgroup-BNL/gsti/blob/main/Documentation/Overall_data_curation.pdf](https://github.com/plantphys/gsti/tree/main/Datasets) The curated GSTI database is available here [Database](https://github.com/plantphys/gsti/tree/main/Database).

 The project utilizes the data and metadata formatting recommendations presented in the [Leaf-level gas exchange data and metadata reporting format](https://github.com/ess-dive-community/essdive-leaf-gas-exchange) (Ely et al, 2021).